 Challenges in Warehouse Management (& Solutions)

-Challenge 1: Workforce Fatigue & Labour Challenges Excessive repetition of tasks, low wages.
+Challenge 1: Workforce Fatigue & Labour Challenges labour shortages, repetitive tasks, and workforce retention challenges.
 Solution: Automation (conveyor, AGV), improved compensation, training opportunities.

 Challenge 2: Space Constraints In metros, high cost of real estate.
 Solution: Vertical storage (high rise racks), automated systems maximise space.